 Year-round and summer

-Undergraduate (sophomores and higher) and graduate students majoring in computer science, computer engineering, and electrical engineering
+Undergraduate (sophomores and higher) and graduate students majoring in computer science and computer engineering

 The Center for Analysis Systems and Applications (CASA) gives students the opportunity to develop next-generation software systems for compelling national security missions.
 Interns work on the most complex and challenging data analysis problems facing our nation.